In3x0rabl3/OSEP/README.md

 ## SharpLoader
 [Sharploader]('https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader')

-- First, encrypt all your csharp files using invoke-sharpEncrypt.
+- First, encrypt all your csharp files on the attacker machine using invoke-sharpencrypt.
-- Second, Places all your encrypted files on your apache server.
+- Second, places all your encrypted files on your apache server.
-- Third, Create a powershell script using the amsi string below.
+- Third, create a powershell script using the amsi string below.
-- Fourth, Run the amsi script before running invoke-sharploader.
+- Fourth, Run the amsi script inside the powershell cradle.
+Finally, Run Invoke-sharploader inside a powershell cradle.

 <br>

-### 1&2
+### 1/2

 ```csharp
 Invoke-SharpEncrypt -file C:\Path\to\file.exe -password SuperDumperStrongPassword -outfile C:\Path\to\file.enc